popphp/pop-console/README.md

 before sending it.

 Using the method `write()` allows you to produce content to the terminal screen in real time, without having to call the `send()` method.
-This is useful if you need to push something out to the terminal screen at that time in the application.
+This is useful if you need to push content out to the terminal screen of the application as you go.

 ```php
 use Pop\Console\Console;